Talking to Your Kids about Separation & Divorce

 These kids have a slightly better understanding of parents living together or separately.
-They can think about others but still basically worry for their own situation after the divorce.
+They can think about others but still, primarily worry about their own situation after the divorce.

 9 to 11-Year-Old Kids

-The former age group and children in this one, have the ability to somewhat understand the situation and express how they feel about it.
+The former age group and children in this one, can in part, understand the situation and express how they feel about it.
 It is easy for these children to blame themselves for the divorce.